andyglick/hk2-spring-demos/README.md

 DI container had made a mess of the Jersey 1.X Spring integration.
 The issues were so bad that they postponed upgrading to Jersey 2.X.

-In the mean time I chaged jobs and became interested in CDI, and have been looking at some CDI implementations, and I have done some experiments with DeltaSpike.
+In the mean time I changed jobs and became interested in CDI, and have been looking at some CDI implementations, and I have done some experiments with DeltaSpike.

 I decided that it might be a good time to try HK2,